Corvirtus Blog

 Employee Engagement

-Its human nature for employees to look to authority to determine the tone and expectations of their work environment.
+It's human nature for employees to look to authority to determine the tone and expectations of their work environment.
 Particularly when first starting at a job, new hires want to fit in with their surroundings and therefore look to colleagues for guidance.
 Consequently, employee engagement is started by leadership, as people rely on them to establish an organization’s culture.

 The C-suite is responsible for setting the office tone and, ideally, creating a culture that fosters positive communication, team collaboration, and a healthy work-life balance.
 From a business perspective, establishing an office culture that employees are proud of and enjoy working in contributes to achieving success, as engaged employees are statistically more productive and motivated in their roles.
 Former Verizon Wireless CEO Lowell McAdam best phrased this concept when speaking about a lesson he was taught when first starting at Verizon, stating, “The culture would determine the longevity and the success of a company as much as the technology would.”
 Essentially, employees are a business’s most valuable asset, so it’s in the best interest of leadership to invest in them.